 Though Ubuntu Studio uses Xfce desktop environment, it comes preinstalled with audio video tools.
 This Ubuntu variant caters the need of audio, video and graphics creators.

-If you are into the creative field, Ubuntu Studio could be of your interest.
+If you are in the creative field, Ubuntu Studio could be of your interest.

 Mythbuntu is a minimal Ubuntu installation meant exclusively for MythTV.
 MythTV is an open source software for multimedia center and home theater PC.